jakebrownscombe/sample_size_calculator/README.md

   - It is important to assess what you perceive as a relevant (eg biologically relevant) difference between your groups.
-  - This tool should help to assess the sufficient sample size to avoid type I errors, that is, you will likely find a significant difference if there is one.
+  - This tool should help to assess the sufficient sample size to avoid type II errors, that is, you will likely find a significant difference if there is one.
   - Potential for type II error remains similar independent of population size and is more dependant on sample size.